trannghia207/470Project/README.md

 # 470Project
-Predicting new Covid-19 cases tomorrow based on existing data
+Predicting new Covid-19 cases based on Covid-cases data and features of a given county (education, population densities ...).